Georges-GNM/hackday-gcloud-example-applications/node-app/README.md

 ## Secrets

-The CAPI API KEY for this hackday has been made available to the application as a secret in Google Cloud.
+The Content API KEY for this hackday has been made available to the application as a secret in Google Cloud.
 You can read it from your application's environment as `CAPI_API_KEY`.

 When running the application locally, you can add `CAPI_API_KEY` to the environment so it matches production, either by exporting it from your shell or adding it to the start command.